Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 ## Frontline

+### Dependable
+You have advantage on rolls made to determine how much damage is absorbed when you use the Block reaction.

 ### Enduring
 You have advantage on Endurance skill checks made to Essence Tap and on concentration checks made while on Death’s Door.